PhotonVision/photonvision-docs/source/docs/contributing/photonvision/build-instructions.rst

 Build and Run PhotonVision on a Raspberry Pi Coprocessor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a convinenece, the build has built in `deploy` command which builds, deploys, and starts the current source code on a coprocessor.
+As a convenience, the build has built in `deploy` command which builds, deploys, and starts the current source code on a coprocessor.

 An architecture override is required to specify the deploy target's architecture.